-Trump's promises before and after the election - BBC News
+Has Trump delivered on his promises?

 Before: The country's infrastructure "will become, by the way, second to none, and we will put millions of our people back to work as we rebuild it", he said in his victory speech in November.

-After: Has repeated his vow to spend big on the country's roads, rail and airports, but no sign yet of action.
+After: Has repeated his vow to spend big on the country's roads, rail and airports, but as yet, there is little sign of action.
+By March 2018 Congress had allocated $21bn for infrastructure spending - far short of the $1.5tn Mr Trump has called for.
+The money will be spent on a wide range of upgrades and investments, according to a congressional graphic.

-After: He approved a waiver to keep the embassy in place, but suggested in a statement that it would be eventually relocated.
-"The question is not if that move happens, but only when," the White House said, adding the decision was taken in order to "maximize the chances of successfully negotiating a deal between Israel and the Palestinians".